CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 In this module, you will embed a Power BI report into your application using the App Owns Data embedding method.

-1. Search for Microsoft Edge and select it.
+1. Click on **Microsoft Edge** from the desktop.
 Login into `https://app.powerbi.com/` by providing the below E-Mail:

    - **Email: <inject key="AzureAdUserEmail"></inject>** **(1)**  and click on **Submit**.